actions-marketplace-validations/reconbot_honeymarker/README.md

-# `honeymarker` Action
+# Honeycomb `honeymarker` Honeymarker Action

 ![release](/assets/honeymarker.gif)

 This GitHub Action adds a marker from your deploy workflows using [Honeycomb's marker tool][honeymarker].
 It annotates the timeline with a marker and optional metadata from the workflow and will always send a marker for the deploy, even if the deploy failed.

-`honeymarker` should be added after a deploy indicating a successful change or otherwise.
+`reconbot/honeymarker` should be added after a deploy indicating a successful change or otherwise.
 Every job will create a separate marker.

 ⚠️ Limitations: